LunarWatcher/auto-pairs/README.md

 **Note:** I highly recommend using `let g:AutoPairsCompatibleMaps = 0` with this plugin.
 Setting it to 0 changes various mappings to use a control-based variant rather than a meta-based variant.
 This is to prevent issues with various alt combinations also being letters on the keyboard layout, as well as keeping things consistent if new maps are added (new maps will largely not use meta-based keybinds).

+## Running tests (not required)

+Auto-pairs comes with a few tests aimed at making sure nothing accidentally regresses without manually testing everything.
+Tests are in the test folder, and are in the vimspec format (using [themis.vim](https://github.com/thinca/vim-themis)); follow its instructions to run the tests.

 ### Versioning system (meta)

 This project roughly uses [semantic versioning](https://semver.org/spec/v2.0.0.html), with the minor exception that major version bumps may not be breaking in the sense that everything breaks, but introduces a set of features that significantly changes auto-pairs' functionality.